HemaxiN/HemaxiN/README.md

 <img src="https://github.com/HemaxiN/HemaxiN/blob/main/dlmi.gif" width="610" height="250"/>

 - 🔭 I am a PhD Student in Biomedical Engineering.
-My work is focused in the development of deep learning based approaches for the analysis of 3D fluorescence microscopy images of mouse retinas.
-I’m highly motivated to enrich my knowledge in the field of machine learning, computer vision and medical image processing.
+My work is focused on the development of deep learning-based approaches for the analysis of 3D fluorescence microscopy images of mouse retinas.
+I am highly motivated to enrich my knowledge in the fields of machine learning, computer vision, and medical image processing.
 - 📫 How to reach me: hemaxi.narotamo[AT]tecnico.ulisboa.pt

 </p>